algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 imul  eax, ebx   ; x *= t
 ```

-Another, more complicated way to implement this whole sequence is to convert this sign bit into a mask and then use bitwise `and` instead of multiplication: `((a[i] - 50) >> 1 - 1) & a`.
-This makes the whole sequence one cycle faster, considering that unlike other instructions, `imul` takes 3 cycles:
+Another, more complicated way to implement this whole sequence is to convert this sign bit into a mask and then use bitwise `and` instead of multiplication: `((a[i] - 50) >> 31 - 1) & a`.
+This makes the whole sequence one cycle faster, considering that, unlike other instructions, `imul` takes 3 cycles:

 ```nasm
 mov  ebx, eax   ; t = x